 ¶Asthma attacks were defined as occurrence of asthma-related hospital or emergency department attendance, inpatient admission, or acute OCS course

 TABLE III.
 Number of asthma attacks (severe exacerbations) in the baseline and outcome years for 118,981 patients with asthma.

-The category ‘Years 2 & 3 combined’ includes those patients who had a single exacerbation in year 2 and/or in year 3.